davidamichelson/DIV6700/schedule.md

 - Brock, Sebastian.
 “Ephrem on Reading Scripture.”
 In *Treasure-House of Mysteries*, pp. 21-30.
 Yonkers, 2012.  *(B)*
 - Shepardson, Christine.
 “Chapter 5: Syria and the Construction of Christian Orthodoxy.”
 In *Anti-Judaism and Christian Orthodoxy: Ephrem’s Hymns in Fourth-Century Syria*, 157-161.
 Washington, D.C.: Catholic University of America Press, 2008. *(VLC)*

+### Wednesday, October 11: Lecture on Reading Scripture
 *Assignments*

-- *Remix Topic* is due on Brightspace by 12 Noon Central Time.

-### Wednesday, October 12: Lecture on Reading Scripture and Large Group Discussion
-*Assignments*

-- *Florilegium IV* due by is due on Brightspace by 10 AM Central Time.
+- *Florilegium 5* due by is due on Brightspace by 9 PM Central Time.
 Please also bring a paper copy to class.

 1. How did Ephrem and other Syriac authors of interpretive poetry describe aspects of salvation history which they considered to be beyond human comprehension?
 2. In your answer, you may wish to look at particular rhetorical techniques, such as the use of paradox, biblical symbolism, or reliance on the "gaps" in the biblical texts.

+- *Remix Topic* is due on Brightspace by 9 PM Central Time.

-### Thursday, October 13: Fall Break (No Class)
+### Thursday, October 12: Discussion

 ## Week 9: Islam

-### Monday, October 17: Lecture on Islam
+### Monday, October 16: Lecture on Islam

 *Primary Sources*

 - Abdel Haleem, M. A. S., trans. *The Qur'an.* Oxford: Oxford University Press, 2015.
 Read Sura 2: 1-82, “The Cow”; Sura 5: 1-120: “The Feast”; Sura 30: 1-16: “The Byzantines”. *(This resource is available through VLC, but you may also access it through loging into  [Oxford Islamic Studies** online](https://catalog.library.vanderbilt.edu/permalink/01VAN_INST/6ll2l/alma991027090009703276)).*
 - Ibn Ishaq.
 "The Story of Bahira.”
 In *The Life of Muhammad*, translated by Alfred Guillaume, 79–81.
 Oxford: Oxford University Press, 1955. *(B)*
 - "The Apology of Timothy the Patriarch before the Caliph Mahdi."
 In *Woodbrooke Studies: Christian Documents in Syriac, Arabic, and Garshuni,* edited and translated by A. Mingana.
 Volume 2, fasc.
 3. Cambridge: W. Heffner & Sons Limited, 1928, [https://doi.org/doi:10.7282/T36T0K7D](https://doi.org/doi:10.7282/T36T0K7D).
-Please read pages 28-37 and 88-90. *Nota Bene: Some students are reporting an error with this link, if so you can find a partial copy on Brightspace.
-But try this link first.*
+Please read pages 28-37 and 88-90.

 *Secondary Sources*